 Have you ever suffered a painful wrist after a day sitting at the computer, or found your elbow aching after a game of tennis or round of golf?
-If so, you may be suffering from one of many forms of Repetitive Strain Injuries.
+If so, you may be suffering from one of many forms of Repetitive Strain Injuries and an osteopathy treatment may help.
 RSI can affect almost any part of your upper body, including wrists, hands, elbows, shoulders, and arms.

 What is RSI?